Zmodo Security Camera Review

 Except that this process was a little different.
 When we accidentally put in the wrong Wi-Fi password the first time, the app moved to the next step – scanning the camera’s QR code2 – rather than prompting us to re-insert the password.

-Of course, this doesn’t affect the day-to-day use of these cameras, so that’s something to keep in mind.
-A similar thing happened when we took apart a Swann camera system for the first time, and I recall it took three, maybe even four tries before everything synced up properly.
-That’s pretty standard behavior, not terribly different from setting up a new smartphone.
+That minor hiccup doesn’t really affect the day-to-day use of these cameras, but it’s something you should keep in mind.
+Worth noting, a similar thing happened when we analyzed a Swann camera system for the first time.
+It took several tries to get everything synced up correctly.
+Frustrating, yes, but not entirely uncommon in the security camera world.

 Then, once we saw that both camera displays were accessible from our app, we sat back and watched.
 It was time to see the world through Zmodo’s eyes!